jersu11/twiliophp/README.md

 #Twilio-PHP Library Interface#

 This module makes use of the 2.x release of the [Libraries API module](http://drupal.org/project/libraries).
-The Libraries module helps manage external libraries.
-The Twilio API meets this definition.
+The Libraries module helps manage external libraries, like the Twilio API for PHP.

 Place the approprate version of the [Twilio API for PHP](https://github.com/twilio/twilio-php) in the libraries directory within the site you are working.
-That may be 'default' or 'all' like the following: sites/all/libraries or sites/default/libraries.
-The end result after extracting the library should be sites/.../libraries/twilio-php/Services/Twilio.php.
+That may be 'default' or 'all' like the following: `sites/all/libraries` or `sites/default/libraries`.
+The end result after extracting the library should be `sites/.../libraries/twilio-php/Services/Twilio.php`.

 If you have `git` on your machine, you could install the Twilio library like this: